pelican-plugins/thumbnailer/README.md

     python -m pip install pelican-thumbnailer

 [Pillow](https://pillow.readthedocs.io/) will be automatically installed in order to resize the images, and the thumbnail will only be re-built if it doesn't already exist (to save processing time).
 Depending on your local environment and your image types, you may need to also install [external libraries](https://pillow.readthedocs.io/en/stable/installation.html#external-libraries) to add support for certain image file formats.

+As long as you have not explicitly added a `PLUGINS` setting to your Pelican settings file, then the newly-installed plugin should be automatically detected and enabled.
+Otherwise, you must add `thumbnailer` to your existing `PLUGINS` list.
+For more information, please see the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.

 Configuration